abdulrahim2002/thinkersclub/pages/contribute.md

 - Add a post: You can add a new post.
     - All posts are stored in `_posts` directory.
-    - You can use the `initpost.py` script provided. or manually add a post, following conventions.
+    - You can use the `initpost.py` script provided. or manually add a post is `_posts` directory.
     - Open the file you created and change its contents.
     - Change the front matter properties.
-At top of file and change the contents as your like. **All posts are written in markdown.** and html/css is supported.
+At top of file and change the contents as your like. **All posts are written in markdown,** and html/css is supported.
     - You can upload the images at any cloud image hosting service like [cloudinary](https://cloudinary.com/), [unsplash](https://unsplash.com/) etc. But cloudnary is a good option since it lets you, resize images dynamically using query parameters.
 Just upload your image to cloudnary, get the url.
 In the url, add parameters, `c_scale,w_760`(760 width), just after the /upload.
 Here's the [documentation](https://cloudinary.com/documentation/resizing_and_cropping).

 Make your changes accordingly.
 If you have any doubts contact me.